ChrisMayor/D365SwotMatrix/README.md

 ### V1.0 Solution for Opportunity (Dynamics 9.0) - OnPremise
 <a href="../master/managedSolutions/D365SwotMatrixForOpportunity_1_0_0_0_managed_onprem.zip">SWOT Analysis for opportunity form (managed) OnPrem</a><br/>

+Note: Name of html webresource is mey_d365swotindex.html , please follow <a href="../master/managedSolutions/quickinstall_guide.pdf">Installation guide</a> how to add the web resource to the opportunity form.

+### Hints for custom entity use

 You may use the unmanaged solution to add the SWOT Analysis to your custom entity form.
 In this case you need the following fields on the custom entity:

 * mey_swot_strengths (Multiline text 2000)